npabramovich/reporting-1/README.md

 Cash flow data can be bulk-imported from the Import page using freeform text — the AI parses dates, amounts, types, and group assignments automatically.

+## LP Letters

+LP Letters helps you generate quarterly update letters for your limited partners.
+Using AI and your portfolio data — reported metrics, company summaries, investment performance, and team notes — the system drafts professional LP communications scoped to a specific portfolio group and reporting period.

+**Creating a letter** — click "New letter" and select the year, quarter, portfolio group, and template.
+Optionally toggle "year-end summary" for Q4 letters and add custom instructions to guide the AI.
+A preview step shows the companies and data that will be included before generation begins.

+**Templates** — upload a previous LP letter (.docx or .pdf) and AI analyzes it to match your writing style, tone, and structure.
+Or use the built-in default template.
+Templates are reusable across letters and managed from the Templates dialog on the LP Letters page.

+**Generation** — the AI generates a narrative for each company in the portfolio group, drawing on reported metrics, recent trends, company summaries, investment data, and team notes.
+A portfolio summary table with investment performance is also generated.
+The full letter is assembled from these sections.

+**Editing** — after generation, the letter opens in an editor with two views: "Sections" shows each company narrative individually for targeted editing, and "Full" shows the complete assembled letter.
+Edit narratives inline, regenerate individual company sections or the entire letter, and add per-company or global custom prompts to refine the output.
+Per-company prompts can either add to or replace the default generation prompt.

+**Export** — export the finished letter as a .docx file for final formatting and distribution.
+If Google Drive is connected, export directly to Drive.

 ## Asks

 Asks lets you send reporting request emails to portfolio companies.
 Compose a message, select which companies should receive it, and send it out.
 The system tracks each request so you know what was sent and when.